Boris Spassky: Later tournament career (after 1976)

 In his later years, Spassky showed a reluctance to devote himself completely to chess.
 In 1976, he immigrated to France with his third wife; he became a French citizen in 1978, and competed for France in the Chess Olympiads.
 Spassky later lived with his wife in Meudon near Paris.

 Spassky did, however, score some notable triumphs in his later years.
 In his return to tournament play after the loss to Korchnoi, he tied for first at Bugojno 1978 on 10/15 with Karpov, with both players scoring +6−1=8 to finish a point ahead of Timman.
 He was clear first at Montilla–Moriles 1978 with 6½/9.
-At Munich 1979, he tied for first place with 8½/13, with Yuri Balashov, Andersson and Robert Hübner.
+At Munich 1979, he tied for first place with 8½/13, with Yuri Balashov, Ulf Andersson and Robert Hübner.
 He shared first at Baden in 1980, on 10½/15 with Alexander Beliavsky.
 He won his preliminary group at Hamburg 1982 with 5½/6, but lost the final playoff match to Anatoly Karpov in extra games.
-His best result during this period was clear first at Linares 1983 with 6½/10, ahead of Karpov and Ulf Andersson, who shared second.
+His best result during this period was clear first at Linares 1983 with 6½/10, ahead of Karpov and Andersson, who shared second.
 At London Lloyds' Bank Open 1984, he tied for first with John Nunn and Murray Chandler, on 7/9.
 He won at Reykjavík 1985.
 At Brussels 1985, he placed second with 10½/13 behind Korchnoi.
 At Reggio Emilia 1986, he tied for 2nd–5th places with 6/11 behind Zoltán Ribli.
 He swept Fernand Gobet 4–0 in a match at Fribourg 1987.
 He finished equal first at the Plaza tournament in the New Zealand International Festival of the Arts at Wellington in 1988, with Chandler and Eduard Gufeld.
-Spassky's Elo rating was in the world top ten continually throughout the early 1980s until it dropped out in 1983, and intermittently throughout the mid 1980s until it dropped out for the final time in 1987.
+Spassky's Elo rating was in the world top ten continually throughout the early 1980s until it dropped out in 1983, and intermittently throughout the mid-1980s until it dropped out for the final time in 1987.